Saturday, 26 May 19:30

 The second is Estonia’s White House (except it’s pink).
 Interestingly, the sum total of security on the president’s residence was two guards with rifles standing by the door.
 Anyone could walk right up to the building: no gate, fence, or wall blocked the entrance.

 By the time I got back from my outing to the outskirts of town, it was 14:00, and I hadn’t eaten since breakfast.
-(The breakfast in the hotel, which was included, was terrific, a huge buffet spread with everything you can imagine in a breakfast buffet — except bacon.)
+(The breakfast in the hotel was terrific, a huge buffet spread with everything you can imagine in a breakfast buffet — except bacon.)
 So I went for lunch at a place Ann had recommended on yesterday’s tour, and I had the best meal of my trip so far.
 I started with an appetizer of Baltic herring which was fresh, not pickled, and then I had a dish of breaded and pan friend pumpkin with mashed potatoes and a cream sauce, and for dessert a flourless chocolate cake with tarragon ice cream and warm raspberry sauce.
 All for 16 euros.

 It so happens that today was the first day of a week long celebration in Tallinn called “Old Town Days,” and there were all kinds of activities in the old town all day.
-On the schedule was listed a concert at 16:00 by the Children’sSinging Studio of Estonian Radio on the stage in Town Hall Square.
+On the schedule was a concert at 16:00 by the Children’s Singing Studio of Estonian Radio on the stage in Town Hall Square.
 I could only stay for one song before I had to go back to the hotel to get my luggage and head to the ferry.

 I can’t really imagine living in a place where the struggle for freedom is still so fresh.
 But being there for a couple of days was just extraordinary.
 I’ve really enjoyed being everywhere I’ve gone on my trip, and had moments of falling in love with every location, but I am in a serious love affair with Tallinn, and I was very sorry to have to move on.
 Does anyone want to come with me to the Song Festival, July 4–6, 2014?